 There were things about the new circuit that were problematic - the additional phase splitter stage threw a lot of voltage at the output valves, and the additional gain was making the amp feed back between valves.
-A load of switches were added to re-configure the various stages of the amp - a lot of the fixes were taken from the Soldano SLO schematic.
+A set of switches were added to re-configure the various stages of the amp, allowing it to behave like a single ended, medium gain or high gain amplifier.
 The final amp had a total of something like eighteen switches, and still no stand-by.
 It was to used as a design tool to help customers decide which configuration to have the amp.

 One thing the amp had an abundance of was balls - the oversized transformers gave it plenty more than it needed.
 Because of this, it got called Bertha.
 Big Balled Bertha was how it started, and the name has stuck.
 The amp was demo'd, among two other amps, to two studios, both of which went for Bertha.

 The first BBB-30 Studio was built in July 2015, and delivered to CDS studios on the 25th of that month.
 It has a mere nine switches and an external bias control.
 The person who ordered the amp for the studio now owns the amp, and loves it.